Public Profile

 Very high

 Some industries are more carbon intensive than others.
-Disneyland's primary industry is Hotel and restaurant services (55), which is low in terms of carbon intensity compared to other industries.
+Disneyland's primary industry is Hotel and restaurant services (55), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity